A Faith-Based Guide for Bipolar Disorder and Marriage

 FAQs

 Yes.
-Prayer and spiritual grounding promote patience, peace, and emotional understanding.
+Prayer and spiritual grounding encourage patience, empathy, and emotional calmness, which can strengthen communication between partners.

-- How can a family support a couple dealing with bipolar disorder?
+How can families support couples living with bipolar disorder?

-By listening without judgment, respecting boundaries, and offering gentle help when needed.
+Families can help by listening without judgement, respecting boundaries, and offering practical support when needed.